The Dead Next Door: Production

 Sam Raimi served as executive producer on the film under the pseudonym 'The Master Cylinder' using a portion of his payment from Evil Dead II.
-Bruce Campbell dubbed the voices of two characters, Raimi and Cmr Carpenter.
+Bruce Campbell supervised post-production sound and dubbed the voices of two characters, Raimi and Cmdr.
+Carpenter.
 The movie was produced over nearly four years, in Akron, Ohio.
 Although unsure of the exact figure, in an interview director J. R. Bookwalter estimated that the film cost $125,000 to produce.

 The film was shot on Super-8, which is an amateur grade film generally only used for making home movies.
 Everyone involved worked on the film for a deferred salary.
 The film is notable for highly graphic gore effects.

 Critical reception

 AllMovie wrote, "very stylish for what is essentially an epic-scale home movie [...], this remains Bookwalter's best effort", comparing the film's fast pace to that of a "live-action video game".

 Soundtrack

 The score for the film was composed by director J. R. Bookwalter.
 The soundtrack has been released on CD and in MP3 format by Tempesound.